jokosu10/template-framework-express/README.md

 ## How to start for initial development process

+A step-by-step guide on setup intial data for first time

+### Running server development
 1. Copy the `.env.example` file and create a new file called `.env`:

 	```bash